DISPATCHES FROM EXOTIC LANDS

 Tongabezi, Zambia

-In short, both sides offer some fantastic plus points and whichever side you decide upon, a day trip to the other comes highly recommend.
+In short, both sides offer some fantastic plus points and whichever side you decide upon, a day trip to the other comes highly recommended.
 After a busy day exploring the Falls, when you are sitting by the mighty Zambezi, G&T in hand, watching the elephants wallowing at sunset, you won’t be questioning your choice!

 We are a small African safari company specialising in small group African safari tours and bespoke travel to wilderness regions.